 Now retired from the practice of law, Cris is actively engaged in...
 Read More

-Dr. “K” originally hails from the wilds of Nova Scotia, but has made her home in Maine and at UNE since 2008.
-A physical organic chemist, she primarily teaches organic chemistry lecture and laboratory, as well as mechanistic organic chemistry and the chemistry seminar course, and is notorious for being very excited about all things o-chem even during her 8 am lectures.
-Dr. K engages undergraduate students in her research program that uses organic chemistry to learn about the properties...
+Dr. “K” is a physical organic chemist who originally hails from the wilds of Nova Scotia, but has made her home in Maine and at UNE since 2008.
+A two-time recipient of the Debra J. Summers Memorial Award for Teaching Excellence, she primarily teaches organic chemistry lecture and laboratory, as well as mechanistic organic chemistry and the chemistry seminar course, and is notorious for being very excited about all things o-chem even during her 8 am lectures.
+Dr. K engages undergraduate...
 Read More

 Physical organic chemistry